Michael Andreas Barclay de Tolly: Early life and family

-His grandfather, Wilhelm Barclay de Tolly, served as the mayor of Riga, while his father served in the Russian army before being admitted into the ranks of the Russian nobility by the Tsar.
+Michael Andreas's grandfather, Wilhelm Barclay de Tolly, served as the mayor of Riga, while his father served in the Russian army before being admitted into the ranks of the Russian nobility by the Tsar.
 From 1765, the young Barclay de Tolly grew up in St. Petersburg and was raised by his aunt.
 This was a common occurrence among the German Protestants, and it gave the young man an exposure to higher society unavailable in the Baltic provinces.

 The future field marshal started his active service in the Imperial Russian Army in 1776, and he would spend the rest of his life with the military.
 He had two brothers who also served in the Russian army: Axel Heinrich Barclay de Tolly, a Major General of Engineers, and Erich Johann Barclay de Tolly, a Major of Artillery.

 Service history

 Barclay was enlisted in the Pskov Carabineer Regiment on 13 May 1776, and he achieved the rank of a cornet by May 1778.
 In the same year, he joined the Imperial jaeger regiments, and with his unit was assigned to the army of Prince Potemkin.
 In 1788–1789, during the Russo-Turkish War (1787–92), Barclay served under the command of Victor Amadeus of Anhalt-Bernburg-Schaumburg-Hoym.
 During this campaign, he distinguished himself in the taking of Ochakov and Akkerman.
 For his role in the capture of Ochakov, he was personally decorated by Prince Potemkin.

-In 1789, during the Russo-Swedish War (1788–90), he was transferred to the Finnish front,.
+In 1789, during the Russo-Swedish War, he was transferred to the Finnish front.
 Four years later, he fought in the Polish Campaign of 1794, and was decorated for his role in the capture of Vilnius.
 He was a lieutenant colonel by 1794 after serving as aide-de-camp to various senior officers in several campaigns.
 In that year, he was appointed commander of the Estland Jaeger Corps, and three years later commander of the 4th Jaeger Regiment, becoming its chief in 1799, soon after being promoted to general major for his service in Poland.

 In the war of 1806 against Napoleon, Barclay took a distinguished part in the Battle of Pultusk (December 1806) and was wounded at the Battle of Eylau (7 February 1807), where his conduct won him promotion to the rank of lieutenant general.
 After a period of convalescence, Barclay returned to the army and in 1808 commanded operations against the Swedes during the Finnish War.
 In 1809, he successfully marched over the frozen Gulf of Bothnia, which allowed him to surprise the enemy and seize Umeå in Sweden.
-For this exploit, immortalized by the Russian poet Baratynsky, he was made full general and Governor-General of Finland.
+For this exploit, immortalized by the Russian poet Baratynsky, he was made full general, namely a general of the infantry, and Governor-General of Finland.
 A year later, he became Minister of War, retaining the post until 1813.